 Because we were sure we would miss someone important, we invited people to submit names to us for the list.
 That invitation is still open.
 (Please leave your suggestions in the comments.)

 Once we were finished, we had our two student workers compile the data from our blog posts and rearrange the names in alphabetical order.
-What you see below is the result of their effort.
 (The original blog posts can still be found on the Home section of our website.
 Just click the Home button in the sidebar.
 Once you’re on the Home page, type “Morrison County Influentials” in the search box at the top of the page and hit Enter.
 The posts will appear as a list on the page.
 Click each post title to see the full text of each post.)
+We will continue to add to this list as more Influentials come to our attention.

 If there’s a name you’d like to see added, please email your suggestions to MCHS and include the person’s full name and the reason you think they should appear on the list.
 If you know birth and death dates, include them as well.